FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 Annual Plan and that these should be linked to the objectives of the Local Economic and

 Community Plan (LECP).
-Work had been ongoing in relation to the preparation of the--- 6
+Work had been ongoing in relation to the preparation of the
+---
+6

 Strategic Plan over the past year and, at a meeting of the Joint Policing Committee held on